Transactional emails: Everything you need to know

 HTTP is the recommended integration method for users who require higher email delivery speeds, lower latency, and higher security.
 It’s a bit more demanding in terms of integration, but could be more beneficial for your business.

-Types of transactional emails & examples
+Types of transactional emails and examples

 1. Order confirmations

 When a user completes an order, it’s reassuring to receive an order confirmation.
-These should contain information confirming the order, price, and estimated shipping times as well as useful links such as to your return policy, or customer care center.
+These should contain information confirming the order, price, and estimated shipping times as well as useful links such as to your return policy or customer care center.

 Either as a green alternative to sending a printed version accompanying physical goods, or as confirmation of payment received for services, digital or intangible goods – sending users an invoice is a must.
 You can even set up reminder emails to alert customers that the payment deadline is approaching and communicate important details such as late payment fees.

 3. Shipping confirmations